DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 ![](./Images/usdaSoilTexture.jpg)
 - Here's another view of the point scatter:
 ![](./Images/3dCoordsPointsSimplexR.png)
+- Note how the points of the triangle represent the locations of (hypothetical) assemblages that have 100% of the corresponding type.
+- This means that we can get some idea of the composition of an assmeblage by noting what triangle point it is close to.
+This relationship will carry over to interpreting the results of CA.
 - For 3 types, the assemblage points lie in a 2-d space.
 With only 2 dimensions, it is pretty easy to guess the chronological order by eyeballing the curved point cloud.
 - But this approach will not work if we have 10 types.
 Then we are dealing with a 10-1 = 9 dimensional space.
-- And even with two dimensions, the geeks in the crowd will insist that we use a reproducible computational method to assign scores to the assemblages such that when we sort the assemblages on their scores, we get the chronological order.
+- And even with two dimensions, the geeks in the crowd will insist that we use a reproducible computational method to assign scores to the assemblages such that, when we sort the assemblages on their scores, we get the chronological order.
 So these scores would serve the same function as MCDs.
 But they would not be calibrated in "years".
 - CA is all about figuring out the assemblage scores.
 But to do that we also have to figure out a "corresponding" (get it?) set of scores for the types.
 And just as with MCDs, the assemblage scores in CA are proportional to weighted avarages of the types scores.

 ## 2. From Higher-Dimensional Descriptions to Lower Dimensional Summaries